 These are the best things to do when visiting the Isle of Islay in the Hebrides Islands off the coast of Scotland.

 When we travel anywhere, we like to blend in.
 Do as the locals do.
 Experience a new place from its roots.
-Some may say turning up on a Scottish island dressed in fluorescent-colored tank tops contradicts our “blending in” mantra, but hey, whoever said blending in meant stop being fabulous?
+Some may say turning up on a Scottish island dressed in fluorescent-colored tank tops contradicts our “blending in” mantra, but hey, whoever said blending in meant stopping being fabulous?

 Regardless, learning about the culture, getting the lingo down, and unearthing all of the hidden gems are of utmost importance to us.
 At the very least, we want to pronounce the name of our destination correctly… Duh!